Ocean Blue Danes

-Ocean Blue Danes is located in Palm Beach County, Florida and believes in producing quality Great Danes where health, temperament, and conformation adheres to the guidelines set forth by the breed standard.
-The ultimate goal at Ocean Blue Danes is to produce healthy and happy Danes with an emphasis on correct conformation and longevity.
+Ocean Blue Danes believes in producing quality Great Danes where health, temperament, and conformation adheres to the guidelines set forth by the breed standard.
+The ultimate goal at Ocean Blue Danes is to produce healthy and happy Danes with an emphasis on correct conformation, temperament and longevity.

-Despite having only acquired my very first "own" Dane a few years ago, I have been around and experienced the magnificent breed since I was about 5 years old.
-I can't think of a better way to learn the intricate details of the breed than to have grown up with Danes.
-It was then that I learned the calm, caring, gentle, and intelligent nature of the Great Dane.
+I had the wonderful fortune of growing up in a home with Great Danes.
+I can't think of a better way to learn the intricate details of the breed than to have grown up with them.
+It was then that I learned the calm, caring, gentle, and intelligent nature that is the Great Dane.
 Eventually, I was able to identify the characteristic conformation, habits, traits, nutritional requirements and other details associated with the breed.
 It is the ability to recognize these features that gives someone the ability to breed at the level and quality I have grown to expect.
 These are not things that a person easily recognizes when first introduced to a new breed.
 Rather, it is something that can only come with time, experience, and exposure to the breed.

 My experience in the showing/breeding realm of the Dane world began as a teenager.
 It was around this time that my mother purchased her first two show dogs, a fawn and a brindle.
 We were very excited to welcome our "show girls" to the family and immediately started training for the show ring.

 Cheyenne and Lacy with myself (left) and sister (right) in the mountains of North Idaho, mid-1990s.

 My sisters and I in the kennel with Cheyenne (almost buried) and Lacy.